TRANSFERABLE ISA ALLOWANCE ON DEATH

-We explain how married couples and civil partners can use the transferrable ISA allowance on death.
+We explain how married couples and civil partners can use the transferrable ISA allowance on death (known as the Additional Permitted Subscription, or APS).
 This permits the surviving spouse to keep the accumulated ISA allowance of their deceased partner.
+These rules have now been updated to improve, and simplify the process with the Continuing Account of a Deceased Investor (CADI).
 This allowance is not available for unmarried partners.

 - How the transferrable ISA allowance works on death

 - How the allowance works in practice

 - The ISA allowance passes to the surviving spouse, not the ISA assets

 - You have 3 years to use the transferrable ISA allowance

 - You can use the allowance with cash or share ISAs

 - Examples in practice

 - What to do if your spouse has died